The Shocking Truth About Reviewing Personnel Records Containing PII That Every HR Pro Must Know

 When a field fails validation, highlight it in red.
 Let the reviewer focus on the problem spots first.

-3. make use of role‑based dashboards
+3. use role‑based dashboards

 HR managers see the big picture; line‑level staff see only what they need.